SparksSkywere/servermanager/WIKI.md

 | `ServerManager_SteamQuery_In` | Inbound | UDP | 27015-27030 | Allow Steam server browser queries |
 | `ServerManager_SteamQuery_Out` | Outbound | UDP | 27015-27030 | Allow Steam query outbound |

-**Note:** If your game servers use ports outside the 7777-7800 range, you will need to add additional firewall rules manually.
-Many games use custom port ranges, and the default rules cover only the most common range.
+**Note:** HTTPS and HTTP redirect rules are only created if SSL/HTTPS is enabled during installation.
+Cluster API rules are created for both Host and Subhost nodes.
+If your game servers use ports outside the 7777-7800 range, you will need to add additional firewall rules manually.

 **Removing Firewall Rules:**
 The uninstaller removes all Server Manager firewall rules.
 You can also remove them manually: